 Heartworm disease in dogs is a life-threatening, preventable condition.
-Unfortunately, a lot of myths and misunderstandings are widespread—particularly on social media—regarding heartworms.
+Unfortunately, a lot of myths and misunderstandings are widespread—particularly on social media—regarding heartworm prevention.
 From home remedies to coconut oil for heartworms, integrative veterinarian Dr. Julie Buzby helps separate the myths from facts when it comes to preventing and treating heartworm disease in dogs.
 Fair warning: The heartworm pictures in dogs that follow are graphic.

 Currently, the biggest obstacle facing heartworm disease is misinformation.
 Widespread myths—fallacies like dogs can’t get heartworms in cold weather or home remedies can treat heartworms—aren’t just dangerous but can be deadly for dogs.